TMJC-Ministry-of-Making/TMJC-Ministry-of-Making.github.io/README.md

  DON'T unpublish the site cause it's a hassle to get back up.

 DON'T upload directly when publishing an article on PagesCMS, you gotta put it into images first.

+DON'T use HEIC files, just pngs and jpegs for imagesw